-Students with outstanding balances may not register for classes or have their degree completion paperwork sent to the appropriate licensing authority.
+Students with outstanding balances who are not on an approved payment plan and up to date with payments, may not register for future semesters.
+Graduates who have outstanding balances will not have their degree completion paperwork sent to the appropriate licensing authority.
 Students with unpaid balances, regardless of payment form, may be sent to a third party for collection after 90 days.
 Students are responsible for collection fees and are advised that collection activity may be reported to credit agencies.